- About Us

 After submitting this application, usually three to six weeks later, AMCAS mails you a summary statement that includes your recalculated GPAs, your MCAT scores (if available), and a list of all the medical schools to which they are sending your application.

 Note: No letters of recommendation are needed for this part of the process.
-Do not request your Committee letter at this time.

 Some medical schools do not subscribe to AMCAS.
 If you elect to apply to one of these schools, you will need to request an application from that school individually.
 The dates these are available vary.
-You should call, write, or access the WEB sites of these schools to learn the earliest date you can obtain an application and submit it.
+You should call, email, or access the WEB sites of these schools to learn the earliest date you can obtain an application and submit it.
 Remember, here also, be as early as possible!

 What are Secondary Applications?